petermcd/ip-obfuscator-and-locater/README.md

-#W hat is this package for
+# What is this package for

 This package is intended to obtain the country an
 IP address is located in as well as creating an